llmonpy/llmonpy-blog/docs/ai-moat.md

 the responses are judged by other LLMs.
 Each round of a tournament produces the best answer and the worst answer -- so, **QBaWa**.
 You will not be able to use all of the **QBaWa** you generate, some will be too low quality.
 You will want to choose responses that meet the requirements as a "Best" answer for the prompt.
-Use automated evaluation based on responses that meet the minimum standard to determine if a response should be added to the **QBaWa&** dataset.
+Use automated evaluation based on responses that meet the minimum standard to determine if a response should be added to the **QBaWa** dataset.

 ### Experiments to generate QBaWa
 If you record the inputs & outputs of each step of a pipeline, you can replay the requests using different prompts and